KevinAst/visualize-it/src/util/ui/FormChecker/README.md

 Because of it's simplicity, you can easily implement your own display component and pass it to `<FormErr>` through the `DispErr` property.
 Simply use the `DispErr.svelte` _(above)_ as a pattern.  _**You
-can taylor the style and animation to your application needs!**_ Here is an example that overrides the default:
+can tailor the style and animation to your application needs!**_ Here is an example that overrides the default:

 ```html